licky-licky/toji-no-miko-translations/docs/md/docs/Musumi_Kiyoka_Episodes.md

 **Itsuki:** Come on, Onee-chan.
 You're letting it go to your head.
 **Kiyoka:** Fuu-san\!
 **Fuu:** Ah, sorry for getting caught up in the moment.
 **Kiyoka:** I...
 I want to learn to be as feminine as you are, Fuu-san\!
-Could I ask you to give me special training to raise my girl power...\!?
+Could I ask you to give me special training to raise my girl power...\!\?
-**Itsuki:** Ehh...\!?
+**Itsuki:** Ehh...\!\?
 Um, Kiyoka-san...
 I think it would be best if you didn't go there.
 About Oee-chan's... girl power...
 **Fuu:** I hear your request loud and clear.
 I don't know how long it will take, but I'll do all I can to help boost your girl power, Kiyoka\!
 **Kiyoka:** Ah, thank you very much...
 Fuu-san\!
 **Fuu:** The road to improving your girl power is steep and perilous.
 We'll start your training straight away, Kiyoka\!